RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 ## Tests

 There are 2 types of tests we run on Rocket.Chat, **Unit** tests and **End to End** tests.
-Different from the Unit tests the End to End depends on a Rocket.Chat instance running to execute the API and UI checks.
+The major difference is that End to End tests require a Rocket.Chat instance running to execute the API and UI checks.

 ### End to End Tests